mitteran/personal_rag/README.md

 - Ingest Markdown, text, PDF, and EPUB documents into a pgvector-backed index.
 - Chunk documents with LangChain splitters tuned for long-form references.
+- Automatic embedding cache trims duplicate OpenAI calls during ingest and query.
-- Query via CLI using OpenAI chat models with source attribution.
+- Query via CLI or API with explicit source citations on every answer.
-- Hold multi-turn conversations with in-memory context retention.
+- Multi-turn chat backed by PostgreSQL memory, with an in-memory fallback for local runs.
-- Chat through a lightweight FastAPI web interface styled for desktop browsers.
+- Lightweight FastAPI web interface for interactive chat on desktop browsers.

 ## Getting Started